-A classic heirloom strain of Red Kidney bean, perfect for chili, soups, or refritos, and growing into productive, upright, non-sprawling plants.
-Our Dark Red Kidney Bean Seeds are deep, rich burgundy in colour.
+This is the classic heirloom strain of Red Kidney bean, perfect for chili, soups, or refritos, and growing into productive, upright, non-sprawling plants.
+Our Dark Red Kidney bean seeds are deep, rich burgundy in colour.
 Dark Red Kidney beans are very easy to grow, harvest, and cook with.
 They make a fun project to do with kids, as one seed pack will produce up to ten pounds of finished dry beans.
 Hardy 60cm (24″) bush plants produce copious inedible pods that stand up well to autumn rains.
 Inside each pod are five dark red kidney beans that can be cooked or saved for planting next season.

 Matures in 90-100 days.
 (Open-pollinated-seeds)